When Buzz Aldrin played a cassette during the lunar landing on 20 July 1969, Sinatra’s 'Fly Me to the Moon' hung in the oxygen-free air. If that...

 Vivid Art After Hours: An Astronaut's Playlist' with The Jonathan Zwartz Lunar Module

-When Buzz Aldrin played a cassette during the lunar landing on 20 July 1969, Sinatra’s Fly Me to the Moon hung in the oxygen-free air.
+When Buzz Aldrin played a cassette during the lunar landing on 20 July 1969, Sinatra’s 'Fly Me to the Moon' hung in the oxygen-free air.
 If that was the first song played on the moon, what else was on that Apollo 11 cassette?

 Hear these spookily pre-imagined songs 50 years on.
-In An Astronaut’s Playlist, the awarded Jonathan Zwartz Lunar Module conjures the pathos of being in space and looking back at our tiny blue planet.
+In 'An Astronaut’s Playlist', the awarded Jonathan Zwartz Lunar Module conjures the pathos of being in space and looking back at our tiny blue planet.
 You might hear anyone from Debussy to Bowie, from Kraftwerk and AIR to The Killers.
 Jonathan Zwartz is known as one of the major players on the Australian jazz landscape and is a composer and songwriter.
 His albums The Sea and The Remembering and Forgetting of Air have been best-selling jazz records for many years.